rburaksaritas/allianz/booklendingapi/README.md

 ## Prerequisites

-Before running the application, make sure you have Java Development Kit (JDK) (This app is developed with Java 8) and Maven installed in your system.
+Before running the application, make sure you have Java Development Kit (JDK) (This app is developed with Java 8), MySQL and Maven installed in your system.
 If Maven is not installed, you can follow the instructions below to install it.

 For MacOS, you can use Homebrew to install Maven: